- Queen's COVID-19 rules

 Coronavirus: Information for Students, Staff, and Fellows

-We understand how difficult this time has been for so many of you.
-Over the Easter break we hope you will take a pause from your study and find some time for other pursuits.
-Although things are a long way from normal, we hope the positive effects of longer days and spring sunshine, and the encouraging trends on the pandemic front, will begin to lift all our hearts.
-We wish you well and are pleased to try to help you if we can so do not hesitate to contact us if your questions are not answered here or in the email you received.
+We understand how difficult this time has been, and continues to be, for so many of you.
+Over the Easter break we hope you enjoyed a pause from your study and found some time for other pursuits.
+Although things are a long way from normal, we hope the positive effects of longer days and spring sunshine, and the encouraging trends on the pandemic front, will help to lift all our hearts.
+We wish you well and are pleased to try to help you if we can so do not hesitate to contact us if your questions are not answered here or in the emails you have received at the start of term.

 Please note the process to follow if you experience symptoms of the virus: